Dadudekc/SWARM/README.md

 ## Overview

 Dream.OS is a swarm-driven platform for coordinating autonomous agents.
-It aims to provide a reliable operating environment where multiple agents can collaborate on complex tasks across domains such as content generation, data analysis and trading automation.
+It aims to provide a reliable operating environment where multiple agents can collaborate on complex tasks across domains such as content generation, data analysis and social media automation.
 The system currently offers:

 For a quick reference of the repository layout, see [docs/directory_overview.md](docs/directory_overview.md).